 ACK Acknowledgment of communication.
 Active Channel A channel that has traffic on it.
 Analog Signal An RF signal that has a continuous nature rather than a pulsed or discrete nature.
-Call Alert Carrier Sq ARS Automatic Registration Service ounier og ASTRO 25 Motorola standard for wireless digital trunked communications.
+ARS Automatic Registration Service ASTRO 25 Motorola standard for wireless digital trunked communications.
 ASTRO Conventional Motorola standard for wireless digital conventional communications.
 Autoscan A feature that allows the radio to automatically scan the members of a scan list.
-Central Co Bluetooth Bluetooth is an open wireless technology standard for exchanging data over short distances from fixed and mobile devices with high levels of security.
+Bluetooth Bluetooth is an open wireless technology standard for exchanging data over short distances from fixed and mobile devices with high levels of security.